 How to go Pokhara from Kathmandu?
-Pokhara is linked by Air and by road from Kathmandu and the Indian some border like Sunauli.
-If you want to go Pokhara from Kathmandu by road then It takes six to seven hours by car.
+Pokhara is linked by Air and by road from Kathmandu and the Indian border like Sunauli.
+If you want to go to Pokhara from Kathmandu by road then It takes six to seven hours by car.

-Again, How to go Pokhara from Kathmandu?
+Again, How to go to Pokhara from Kathmandu?
 The easier and quicker means of reaching Pokhara is to fly out from Tribhuwan International Airport (TIA) in Kathmandu.

-Flying on a clear day gives one the thrill of catching an incredible panoramic views of the snow-capped beautiful mountains that stretch from east to west of Nepal’s boundary with Tibet.
+Flying on a clear day gives one the thrill of catching incredible panoramic views of the snow-capped beautiful mountains that stretch from east to west of Nepal’s boundary with Tibet.
 The changing landscape from the icy Himalaya in the north to the rich green Mahabharat range to the south and the sweltering sub-tropical jungles in the plains make this flight fascinating.

 Itinerary from Kathmandu to Pokhara

-Temples and palaces, smothering smog and the smell of incense, a living goddess, the roar of the horn, human swirl and extravaganza of colors – all this is the capital of Nepal, Kathmandu.
+Temples and palaces, smothering smog and the smell of incense, a living goddess, the roar of the horn, human swirl, and extravaganza of colors – all this is the capital of Nepal, Kathmandu.

 Arising at the crossroads of trade routes in a wide mountain valley, the city in the Middle Ages became the residence of the royal Malla dynasty.
 Until 1951, its White Gate was closed to foreigners.

 But now Kathmandu can no longer be called a lost kingdom, and even sacred cows have to put up with crazy traffic on the roads.
-It stood the temple complex of Pashupatinath – ancient temple of Shiva, restored monkey temple Swayambhunath.
+It stood the temple complex of Pashupatinath – an ancient temple of Shiva, restored monkey temple Swayambhunath.
 And raised from the ruins of the stupa Bodnath still attracts Buddhists from all over the world.

-The small airport with the royal name Tribhuvan is located 6 km from the center of Kathmandu.
+The small airport with the royal name Tribhuvan has located 6 km from the center of Kathmandu.
 The easiest way to leave here is by taxi, which will take you directly to the doorstep of the hotel.
 Negotiable price, a little bargaining is appropriate.

-Near the arrivals area, there is a stop of the comfortable green Airport Bus buses.
+Near the arrivals area, there is a stop for the comfortable green Airport Bus buses.
 Buses run to Ratna Park Old Bus Station in the city center.
 The Thamel area, where most tourist hotels are located, is a 10-minute walk away.